 Over-withholding is when too much income is withheld in taxes throughout the year.
-On one hand, it does typically result in a large refund on your tax return.
+On the one hand, it does typically result in a large refund on your tax return.
 While some people like receiving a significant refund, others would rather see the “extra” money in their paycheck from month to month.

 How do I avoid over-withholding?

 Check your W-9 to make sure you are selecting the correct number of allowances.
 Also consider using part-year tax withholding if you work a contract, seasonal, or summer job.
 This will prevent over-withholding by calculating your monthly payments on a smaller amount of income.